 Vincent Van Ghoul, having been in numerous horror movies and monster films, is aware of all the tropes and clichés associated with them, and panics when he's trapped in a house with a monster.
 So what's the problem with his understandable turmoil?
 He's in Scooby-Doo!
 Mystery Incorporated.

-Wunschpunsch: In an attempt to prevent Bubonic and Tyrannia from casting the spell of the week in "Plant Panic", Maurizio placed some banana peels to make them trip and believed the plan would work because he'd seen it happening in cartoons.
-They simply walked normally and were oblivious to the banana peels despite having stepped on some.
-Maurizio later fell for his own trap.
+Wunschpunsch: In an attempt to prevent Bubonic and Tyrannia from casting the spell of the week in "Plant Panic", Maurizio places some banana peels to make them trip and believes the plan would work because he's seen it happening in cartoons.
+They simply walk normally and are oblivious to the banana peels despite having stepped on some.
+Maurizio later falls for his own trap.
 Just like it happens in some cartoons (and other media sometimes).

 An In-Universe case happens in Drawn Together.
 Captain Hero spends much of the first episode thinking that the reality show he and the other housemates are on is one in which the contestants vote each other out and the last one standing receives a prize; as such, if Clara succeeds in ejecting Foxxy, he will be one step closer to victory.
 Foxxy tries, in vain, to convince him that it's not that kind of reality show.

 In one episode of Jackie Chan Adventures, an evil cult called the Magisters attempt to use Stonehenge as a magical weapon of mass destruction.
 After performing their rituals, they find the structure does absolutely nothing magical.
 They get carted off by the British Army too early to learn that Stonehenge is actually connected to aliens.